BoyBaykiller/OpenTK-PathTracer/README.md

 3. Make changes to the branch and commit them with `git add .` followed by `git commit -m "Commit Message"`

 4. Do `git push --set-upstream origin <new-branch>` to finally push the new branch including your commits to the repo.
-It will give you a GitHub link to open a Pull Request
+It will give you a GitHub link to open a Pull Request for merging into a different branch.
+You can create one at any time via the GitHub page.
+If you don't the new branch will still continue to exist.

-New branches may or might not be merged to `master` by me.